Summation1/Speech-Emotion-Recognition/README.md

 ### 2. Real-Time Audio Testing:
--Use the `Audio_recorder.py` file to record real-time audio.
+-Use the `Audio_recorder.ipynb` file to record real-time audio.
 -The script will:
  -Record your voice using your system's microphone.
  -Save the recorded audio as a .wav file.